50+ Classic Rock & Roll Songs to get you Dancing

 After extra thought, there are a few tracks that we just couldn’t leave out, those being:

-Check out our other rock & roll-related post – 125 Rockin’ Dance Songs from the 50s & 60s.
+Check out our other rock & roll-related posts – 125 Rockin’ Dance Songs from the 50s & 60s and The Best 80s Rock Party Songs.

 You can also enjoy the playlist on Spotify below: